anderscore-gmbh/FrOSCon-2016/README.md

 flyway-talk-froscon-16
 =================

-This repository contains slides, source code examples and Jenkins job configuration for the talk "Continuous Database Integration mit Flyway" @ FrOSCon Sankt Augustin (2016-08-20) by Sandra Parsick (@sparsick).
+This repository contains slides, source code examples and Jenkins job configuration for the talk "Continuous Database Integration mit Flyway" @ FrOSCon Sankt Augustin (2016-08-20).

 Following tools were used in the demonstration:
 - Sonatype Nexus as Maven repository manager